 Many students who participate in the honors program begin their research projects in their junior year by taking a semester of Independent Research to define their research projects, learn the necessary techniques and to obtain preliminary data.

-Following a year or more of work, each honors candidate must defend her or his thesis before members of the department and at least one examiner from outside the department and other invited persons in a public forum.
-The student must be approved for graduation with honors by the department, the Faculty Committee on Academic Progress, the entire faculty and, ultimately, the Board of Trustees.
+Following a year or more of work, each honors candidate must defend their thesis before their committee and any invited guests.
+The student must be approved for graduation with honors by the committee, the Faculty Committee on Academic Progress, the entire faculty and, ultimately, the Board of Trustees.

 Additional information about Honors Thesis research can be found here.